kadza/jspm-systemjs-angular2-wire/README.md

-A playground for systemjs, angular2, jspm, wirejs, ionic
+A playground for systemjs, angular2, jspm, wirejs

 Node 0.12.5
 JSPM 0.16.30